 Check your dog’s paws regularly for cracks, wounds or foreign objects.
-Hiking can be tough on the paw pads.
-Burs, thistles, rocks and even insects can embed in the feet.
-The terrain can really irritate your dog’s paws.
-Take a break every few miles to check those paws.
+Burrs, thistles, rocks and even insects can embed in a dog's feet, and the terrain can really irritate your dog’s paws.

 - Keep your dog under control.
 In most cases, your dog should be on a leash, even if there are no leash laws on the trail.
-If your dog is exceptionally well-behaved, you might consider allowing her off the leash, but only if you can keep her right by your side (and the trail permits off-leash dogs, which is uncommon).
-If your dog gets away from you, she might disturb other hikers or even put herself at risk.
+If your dog gets away from you, it might disturb other hikers or even put itself at risk.

 - Clean up after your dog.
-Dog poop is not part of the scenery.
-Pick up the waste or bury it properly (in a cathole at least six to eight inches deep and at least 200 feet from water, camps, trails).
+Pick up any dog waste or bury it properly (in a cathole at least six to eight inches deep and at least 200 feet from water, camps and trails).